clemensfiedler/academic-kickstart/content/home/projects.md

 +++

-Most of  my programming projects can be found on [GitHub](https://github.com/clemensfiedler).
+Most of  my programming projects can be found on [GitHub](https://github.com/clemensfiedler).\

-My solution to fivethirtyeight's The Riddler can be found [here](https://github.com/clemensfiedler/the-riddler).

-If you are insterested in joining the **TiSEM Programming Group** please send an email to [c.fiedler@uvt.nl](c.fiedler@uvt.nl).